Sweet and Sour Chicken

 2. stir fry the veggies and make the sweet and sour sauce

-3. toss everything together and you have a full meal!
-SO EASY! - It’s quick: Just 15 minutes of prep and 15 minutes of cooking!
+• It’s quick: Just 15 minutes of prep and 15 minutes of cooking!
 Dinner is on the table in 30 minutes – AMAZING!

-- It’s great for meal prep: Double the recipe and save half for meals throughout the week, or you could freeze it for later!
+• It’s great for meal prep: Double the recipe and save half for meals throughout the week, or you could freeze it for later!

-How do I make this Sweet and Sour Chicken?
+How To Make Sweet and Sour Chicken

 It couldn’t be more simple – just 3 easy steps:

-- Dice your chicken into bite-sized pieces and then coat the chicken pieces in cornstarch.
+• Dice your chicken into bite-sized pieces and then coat the chicken pieces in cornstarch.
 This gives the outside of the chicken a nice crisp but keep the inside super tender and juicy when they’re cooking.
 Pan-fry the coated chicken pieces until they are cooked through.
 This will take about 4-5 minutes.

-- Slice and sauté the red and green bell peppers until they soften and brown slightly.
+• Slice and sauté the red and green bell peppers until they soften and brown slightly.
 This will take about 3-4 minutes.

 What to serve with Sweet and Sour Chicken